chelobaka/simple-latex-filter/CONFIGURATION.md

 After it is enabled internal configuration is copied to `SimpleLatexFilter.json` in OmegaT user configuration directory.
 This file is never overwritten by the filter.

+If you update the plugin, move your user configuration file somewhere else and let the filter create a new one.
+After that you can copy your custom definitions into new configuration.

 The configuration contains two root sections: `allCommands` and `environments`.

 ### Commands are divided into three groups: